Yes, it is absolutely safe to hire a car. Remeber though that South Africans drive on the left side of the road.

 Also, renting a car will probably be your best bet since taxi fares are pretty high in both cities and public transport can be tricky to rely on.

 I drove around Cape Town earlier this year on my own with no problem.
 Obviously apply road sense, don't get out to check your car if, at traffic lights, someone signals you to do so or you will likely be car jacked.
 I'm not sure that I'd drive around Jo'burg but didn't feel safe there even with my resident friends knowing where the safe areas are.
 Personally I feel there are better places to visit in South Africa than Jo'burg.
 It's a stunning country and there is so much to see.
-Enjoy it. almost 6 years ago
+Enjoy it. about 6 years ago

 Rented a car in Cape Town and drove to PE a few years back.
 That was easy and safe, but then we didn't drive too far off the well-worn tourist path (Garden Route).